driveralex/libmodbus_scraper/README.md

 Overview
 --------

-A docker container that scrap given modbus address at a given speed.
+A docker container that scrap given a modbus address at a given speed.

 Documentation
 -------------